Ned, I would love to stand here and talk with you—but I’m not going to, Phil Connors (Bill Murray), Groundhog Day

 yay -S google-chrome --noconfirm

 Proxmox live snapshots are incredibly useful for preserving the state of your virtual machines (VMs) or containers.
+Think of it like an instant bookmark of the entire container’s filesystem and configuration.
 By taking a live snapshot, you can preserve the current state of the VM or container’s memory, all configuration settings associated with the VM or container, and the state of all virtual disks at the time of the snapshot.
 When you encounter issues and you rollback to a snapshot, you restore the VM or container to the exact state it was in when the snapshot was taken, including memory, disk, and settings.

 Create a snapshot using the web interface is quite simple.
-Select the VM or container, click the Snapshots tab, then click the Take Screenshot button.
-In the Create Snapshot dialog box, enter a name and description for the snapshot.
+In the Proxmox web interface, select the container the VM or container, go to the Snapshots tab, and click Take Screenshot.
+In the Create Snapshot dialog box, give it a name (e.g., “initial-configuration”) and a description for the snapshot.
 Alternatively, you can select the Proxmox node in the server view, click Shell to open a shell in the web interface, type the qm list

 command to view a list of all VMs on the current Proxmox host (the first column shows the [vmid]), and create a snapshot: qm snapshot [vmid] [snapshot_name] [OPTIONS]